About Your E-Mail & AFS Space

 Saving email to local folders will leave the email in its original format, including attachments.
 This option also allows you to easily upload your saved emails to a new service that supports IMAP mail folders on the mail server.
 The email program you like to use will determine what options are available to you.
 You can get information on how to download your e-mail locally to local folders by clicking on Help > Getting Help in your particular email program.

-Refer to the ITS supported email programs for instructions:
+If you are an Exchange user, refer to the ITS supported email applications for instructions:

 If you are a Heelmail user wishing to move your emails to a Non-UNC email account.

-- You can setup your Heelmail account in Outlook Client (using the settings for HeelMail365 Outloook on the Campus Mail Cheat Sheet).
+- You can setup your Heelmail account in Outlook Client (using the settings for HeelMail365 Outlook on the Campus Mail Cheat Sheet).

 - You can setup your Non-UNC account in the same Outlook Client.
 Please refer to your new email provider for instructions (see links below for common Non-UNC account instructions).Non-UNC account instructions to setup in Outlook:

 - Once both accounts are set you can manually copy emails from Heelmail to the Non-UNC account.

 For further assistance, speak to customer support for your new email provider.